-John Lambris, PhD, the Dr. Ralph and Sallie Weaver Professor of Research Medicine in the Department of Pathology and Laboratory Medicine in the Perelman School of Medicine, developed AMY-101 at Penn, and in 2013 the university licensed it to Amyndas, which is now further developing the compound for application in the clinic.
+John Lambris, PhD, the Dr. Ralph and Sallie Weaver Professor of Research Medicinein the Department of Pathology and Laboratory Medicine in the Perelman School of Medicine, studies this early-warning system and how to correct it when its response goes overboard.
+Lambris developed AMY-101 at Penn and the university licensed it to Amyndas, which is now further developing the compound for application in the clinic.

 PNH affects between 1 and 5 per million people and is caused by a defective expression of regulatory proteins on the surface of blood cells, leaving them vulnerable to complement attack.
 This can lead to premature death of the red blood cells, a process called hemolysis, which results in severe anemia and contributes to a high risk of clotting.
 AMY-101 tames this inappropriate complement activation and protects cell surfaces from attack.

 Editor’s Note: Lambris is an inventor of patents and/or patent applications owned by Penn that describe the use of complement inhibitors for therapeutic purposes.
-Lambris is a founder and equity holder of Amyndas Pharmaceuticals, which has exclusively licensed the AMY-101 technologies from Penn and is developing complement inhibitors for clinical applications.
+Lambris is a founder and equity holder of Amyndas Pharmaceuticals, which has exclusively licensed the AMY-101 technologies from Penn and is developing complement inhibitors for clinical applications, but will have no direct involvement with the conduct of clinical trials.